Memorial held outside White House in solemn reminder of more than 200,000 Americans killed by covid-19

 The group recruited local volunteers to set up the installation.
 They began removing the chairs after the event Sunday.

-Those who spoke reflected the myriad ways the pandemic has shaken people’s lives: a Virginia teacher who worried for the health of her students.
+Those who spoke reflected the myriad ways the pandemic has shaken people’s lives.
+A Virginia teacher who worried for the health of her students.
 A Black entrepreneur who is struggling to get by.
 An emergency room nurse who was hospitalized with the virus and lost her brother to covid-19 weeks later.

 While each speaker’s story was different, their message was the same: The pandemic is far from over, and a national strategy with cohesive leadership is the only way to prevent another 200,000 deaths.